edokraja/bird-sounds-classification/README.md

 # Task 4
 Todo:
 * Add the label column to the original (concatenated) dataframe respectively
-* Use corr-based feature selection model to answer both
+* Use corr-based feature selection model (for now) to answer both
-  * Which features are good for classification?
+  * Which features are good for classification? use variance for each feature
   * Which features are highly correlated with the label column